-If the video evidence is considered insufficient for judging purposes, the CJ with the EJ will assess the video evidence and circumstances surrounding the occurrence to determine if the NV criteria have been met (see 7.3.2.C).
+If the video evidence is considered insufficient for judging purposes, the CJ, with the EJ, will assess the video evidence and circumstances surrounding the occurrence to determine if the NV criteria have been met (see 7.3.2.C).

-The team has the choice of accepting the score of the jump or make a rejump.
-The decision has to be made immediately after the rejump was offered.
+The team has the choice of accepting the score of the jump or making a rejump.
+The decision must be made immediately after the rejump is offered.